-They are versatile in their use and diverse in their size.
-Concrete blocks come in a wide variety of sizes for different uses.
+Concrete blocks are versatile in their use and diverse in their size.
+They come in a wide variety of sizes for different uses.
 Before you plan out the footing or get your first batch of concrete blocks to begin a project, you should understand the basic dimensions of these versatile building blocks.

 Why Use Concrete Blocks

 A concrete block wall can add height and depth to a garden or outdoor area.
 They are strong yet hollow.
 This keeps the weight of the brick at a minimum so the wall is more stable.

 The concrete block is designed so that when the wall or edifice is installed, rebar can be placed within the core of the cinder block to reinforce the structure.
 These hollow cores, which come in sets of either two or three, take up approximately 50 percent of the block's total volume.
 This can be significant in the ability to build a tall structure without the risk of it toppling over under its own sheer weight.

 Concrete blocks are also called cinder blocks.
 They are also ordered by the professional code of CMU, or concrete masonry units.

 The CMU has actual and nominal dimensions, just like red clay bricks.

 The nominal dimension is the actual dimension of the concrete brick with the width of the mortar joint added.
 The average mortar joint for a CMU is 3/8 inch.
 The nominal dimension works within the standard construction materials that follow the 4-inch grid.

 To better understand how the nominal size works for CMU block sizes, consider the following: